jeanwsr/mokit-doc-mdbook/src/chap2-2.md

 You can choose option 1 or 2 below.
 After mokit is successfully installed, if you want GAMESS to be called by `automr`, you need to [install GAMESS properly](./chap4-4.md#4410-gvb_prog) and write related environment variables.

 ### Option 1: Install from conda (for Linux only)
 This is the easiest way, but network is required to auto-download the requirements (like Intel MKL).

+If you have no access to network, but still do not want to compile MOKIT manually, you can try options in [Section 2.2.2](#222-pre-built-linux-executables-and-libraries).

+#### use MOKIT with default channel

-And, creating a new environment before installing is highly recommended, to avoid changing your base environment.
+Creating a new environment before installing is highly recommended, to avoid changing your base environment.
 ```
 conda create -n mokit-py39 python=3.9 # 3.7-3.11 are all available
 conda activate mokit-py39
 conda install mokit -c mokit
 ```

-If you have not installed PySCF and you want to install it now, you can run `pip install pyscf` in this virtual environment.
-Each time when you login onto the machine, you need to activate the virtual environment by `conda activate mokit-py39` and then you can use MOKIT and PySCF.
+Each time when you login onto the machine, you need to activate the virtual environment by `conda activate mokit-py39` and then you can use MOKIT.

-If you have no access to network, but still do not want to compile MOKIT manually, you can try options in [Section 2.2.2](#222-pre-built-linux-executables-and-libraries).
+If you have not installed PySCF and you want to install it now, you can choose to

+(1) run `pip install pyscf` in this virtual environment.

+(2) follow the [instruction below](#use-mokit-with-conda-forge-channel) to install pyscf and MOKIT with conda-forge channel.

 #### Update MOKIT with conda